-Conner, J. & Rosen, M. (Eds.) (under contract).
+Conner, J. & Rosen, M. (Eds.)
+(2017).
 Contemporary Youth Activism: Advancing Social Justice in the United States.
 Santa Barbara, CA: Praeger.

 Conner, J., Ebby-Rosin, R., & Brown, A. S. (Eds.)
 (2015).
 Speak Up and Speak Out: Student Voice in American Educational Policy.
 A National Society for the Study of Education Yearbook.
 New York: Teachers College Record.